Piaj7/Hangman-Software-Development-2/README.md

-# Hangman-Software-Development-2
+# Hangman Software Development 2
-A multi-player hangman game for a University of Hertfordshire, Software Development assignment.
+A multi-player hangman game for University of Hertfordshire, Software Development assignment.

 ## 1. Project Overview
 This project is a mobile-focused, multiplayer Hangman game developed as part of the Software Development 01 module.
 The aim of the project was to design and implement a simple but complete game application using appropriate software development tools, techniques, and methodologies.